FAQs

 What is an automation?

 Each automation is a combination of triggers and actions.
-For ex: “when a new deal is closed, send a Slack message to the sales channel.”
-Know more about automations.
+For example: "When a new deal is closed, send a Slack message to the sales channel."

-Jestor follows all the best pratices for data privacy.
-We have reports such as SOC 2 Type 1 and many other technologies to ensure data safety.
-Read our Privacy Policy.
+Jestor follows all best practices for data privacy, including SOC 2 Type 1 and Type 2 reports and additional technologies to ensure data safety.

 Can I deploy Jestor on-premise?

-No. Jestor is a fast-pace product that deploys upgrades constantly, ensuring that our customers will always have the best technology for their operations.
+No. Jestor is a cloud-only product that deploys upgrades constantly, ensuring customers always have access to the latest technology.

-Permissioning is a group of rules to control access to your jestor.
-You can choose who can view, edit, read any of your tables and specific data.
-It's also possible to add rules by code.
+Permissioning is a set of rules that controls access to your Jestor.
+You can define who can view, edit, or read any table and specific records.
+Custom rules via code are also supported.

-Integrations are any type of communication with your jestor.
-You can use jestor API or built in integrations to connect you jestor with external data and commands.
+Integrations are any type of communication between Jestor and external systems.
+You can use the Jestor API or built-in integrations to connect with external data sources and services.